 Your kitchen organization project will not be complete without organizing the pantry!
-Since it’s winter and there are lots of indoor time, try to carve out one hour to review your pantry.
+Since it’s winter and there are lots of indoor time, try to carve out one hour to review your pantry and tackle the project of organizing your pantry.
 Below you will find the best way to organize your pantry in 3 easy steps.

 Step 1: Take Everything Out of the Pantry

-The easiest and first step is to purge expired items.
-Once that’s done, take EVERYTHING out and wipe down the shelves.
+The easiest and first step is to purge expired items out of the pantry.
+Once that’s done, take EVERYTHING out of the pantry and wipe down the pantry shelves.

 Step 2: Categorize Pantry Items

-Once the shelves are clean, categorize food and pantry items by type.
+Once the pantry shelves are clean, categorize food and pantry items by type.
 Do this by making a huge mess all over your kitchen.
 Making a mess is a necessary means to an organized result.
-Once categorized you’ll know what you have the most of and what takes up the least space.
+Once pantry items are categorized you’ll know what you have the most of and what takes up the least space.

 Step 3: Put Everything Back in Bins by Categories

 Put pantry items back in bins, by categories, such as “family dinner”, “kids lunch”, “breakfast”, “condiments” etc. Organizing doesn’t have to be expensive but if you invest in baskets or nice looking bins it really elevates the look of your pantry.
 The Container Store offers their “plastic bins with handles” that look phenomenal with labels.
 And they range from $3.99-$6.99 depending on size.
 They now come in a wide range of colors and you are guaranteed to find one that matches your kitchen’s palette.